artsiomkaltovich/zython/README.md

 Note: flake8 isn't specified as dependency in any file, this is made for avoiding it installation for every python version tested in CI.
 You should install it manually if you want to check your code before submitting PR.
+You can do it with the following command:

+    flake8 zython --count --max-complexity=10 --max-line-length=120 --statistics

+You can also run all checking locally:

+    sh script/local_test.sh

 It is recommended to open new issue and describe a bug or feature request before submitting PR.
 While implementing new feature or fixing bug it is